-Drought drives Afghans off their land in hundreds of thousands as IFRC issues emergency humanitarian cash grant08/11/2018 - by the Climate Centre
+Drought drives Afghans off their land in hundreds of thousands as IFRC issues emergency humanitarian cash grant

 The IFRC last week issued an emergency grant of humanitarian cash of just over US$ 250,000 to help the Afghan Red Crescent Society (ARCS) tackle the consequences of four consecutive years of drought and prepare for an expected increase in needs this winter.